isn350/e_hir_GAN/README.md

 1. NVIDIA CUDA latest version
 2. Anaconda version 4.3

-  After installing Anaconda create environment with python version 3.5 In the environment install the following pakages:
+  After installing Anaconda create an environment with python version 3.5 In the environment install the following pakages:

 1. keras-gpu